iashyam/blog/_posts/2025-02-16-Arranged-and-love-marriage.md

 > There is a difference between loving someone because you want to marry them, and wanting to marry someone because you love them.

 So overall, I can obviously state that love marriages are already ahead.

+___
+Edit: After writing this article I had a talk with few of my friends.
+(Yes I have friends!)
+It made me realise that living with someone having different opinion than you isn't that hard.
+(Look at me, I have friends.)
+It isn't that if you have different world views then a fight is going to happen, nothing like that occurs.
+You just have to respect other's individuality.
+And there goes the whole of my argument.
+I want to restate my proposition: It isn't that arranged marriages are bad, but love-marriages are a little better if done right.
+That's the thing, if done right, everything is great.
+Well whatever.

+It made me realize that a lot of my philosophies are just pure thought and mathematical.
+I am young and have little exeprience with the real world.
+So, my theories may not fit well into the real world.
+But it's a cute idea to have.
+I am sure no one has thought about opinion vectors before.
+Just take it as an intellecual joke.
+Cheers, goodbye.